The smart contract language

 Mode attribute.
 This attribute will be set to

-Application for stateful smart contracts.
-For example, reading account assets or Algo balances is only available in stateful smart contracts.
-Using the
+Application for smart contracts.
+For example, reading account assets or Algo balances is only available in smart contracts.

 When writing smart contracts, make sure to follow TEAL guidelines.
 This is very important in order to prevent smart contracts from being compromised.

 Currently, Algorand supports versions 1 through 5 of TEAL.
 When writing contracts with TEAL version 2 or higher, make sure to add